manshahmaqsood/Section3-TASK/README.md

 # Section3-TASK
-I updated a simple button
+I updated a simple button and made it respocive as well